Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The compressor in the heat pump system has overheated.

-• Possible Causes: Dirty condenser coils, clogged evaporator coils, compressor temperature thermistor resistance is out of range, faulty DC fan motor, issue with the sealed refrigerant system.
+• Possible Causes: Dirty condenser coils, clogged evaporator coils, compressor temperature thermistor resistance out of range, faulty DC fan motor, or issue with the sealed refrigerant system.

 • Solutions: